CiprianAgafitei/MyCodes-App/README.md

 - ❌ Negative Scoring — Apply penalties for incorrect answers to increase challenge and fairness.

 🔐 Security & Authentication
 - 🔑 Secure Login — Access requires a username and password.
+The username is given by the administrator.
 - 🛡️ Password Protection — Passwords are encrypted for enhanced security.
 - 📧 Email Verification — Account verification is done via a linked email.